 This doesn’t mean cannabinoids are completely illegal — most states have completely legalized hemp-derived products, including THC isomers like delta 8 and delta 10 THC.

 The drug scheduling system in the United States is a classification system used by the Drug Enforcement Agency, or DEA.
 The DEA uses drug scheduling to classify drugs, substances, and chemicals based on their medical uses and potential for abuse or addiction.

 Each schedule correlates with what the DEA determines as accepted medical use and abuse potential.
 For example, Schedule I drugs have no accepted medical use and a high potential for abuse, according to the DEA.
-Schedule V, the lowest in the DEA’s scheduling system, refers to drugs with low potential for abuse or drugs that contain small amounts of narcotic drugs.
+Schedule V, the lowest in the DEA’s scheduling system, refers to drugs with low potential for abuse or that contain small amounts of narcotics.

 Drug scheduling also doesn’t correlate with whether a drug is legal or not.
 For instance, cocaine is considered Schedule II, which includes drugs with high potential for abuse as well as accepted medical use.
 It’s no secret that cocaine hasn’t been widely used for medical purposes in several decades — but it remains on the list.

 So if DEA drug scheduling doesn’t always correlate with safety or illegality, why does it exist at all?

 When the Controlled Substances Act was enacted in 1971, it established the drug scheduling system and the DEA’s enforcement of those drugs.
 This law was intended to give the federal government a way to limit access to (and, inadvertently, research on) drugs that are either controlled substances or dangerous to the public.